Sharad117/image_gen_julia/readme.md

 Open terminal and change directory to my_project by using the command

-cd my_project
+"cd my_project"

 Open a Julia REPL by running the command

-julia in the terminal.
+"julia" in the terminal.
 Then enter the package manager mode by typing ']'.
 Now within the package manager activate the project by typing

-activate .
+"activate ."

 Install all the dependencies in Project.toml by running

-instantiate
+"instantiate"

-Exit the REPL and go back to parent directory of my_project.
+Exit the package manager by pressing backspace, and exit the REPL by typing in "exit()".
+Go back to parent directory of my_project, i.e., image_gen_julia.
 Run the julia file by running the command

-julia my_project/model.jl
+"julia my_project/model.jl"